IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    ![](images/ta-recommendation-page.png)

+<a name="review"></a>
+## Review Transformation Advisor Recommendations

-   Transformation Advisor provides all migration recommendations for all applications deployed to the WAS server based on the specified source and target environments.
+Transformation Advisor provides migration recommendations for all applications deployed to the WAS server based on the specified source and target environments.

 On the **Recommendations** page, the identified migration source environment is shown in the **Source environment** section, and the target environment is shown in the **Preferred migration on Cloud Pak for Applications** section.
 The data collector tool detects that the source environment is your **WebSphere Application Server AppSrv01** profile.
 The target environment is **Compatible Liberty Runtime**, which is the default target environment.

 The Recommendations page also shows the summary analysis results for all the applications in the AppSrv01 environment to be moved to a Compatible Liberty Runtime environment.
 For each application, you can see these results:

 - Name
 - Complexity level
 - Dependencies
 - Issues
 - Estimated development cost in days

 For example, if you want to move the **modresorts.ear** application to Liberty on OpenShift, the complexity level is Simple which indicates that the application code does not need to be changed before it can be moved to cloud.
 The application has no dependency, has one minor level issue and the estimated development effort is 0 day with no code change.

 You can view details for a scanned application by clicking its name.
 On the application details page, you can see any dependencies detected, the complexity rules which contributed to the overall complexity assessment, and links to additional Technology, Inventory, and Analysis reports.

+<a name="bundle"></a>
-### Create Migration Bundle
+## Create Migration Bundle

 Transformation Advisor has the ability to use the imported application analysis data to generate a migration bundle for the specified application and target environment to accelerate the migration process while minimizing the errors and risks.
 You use it to create our migration package for moving the Mod Resorts application to Liberty container on OpenShift cluster environment.